-What is a CUV?
-A CUV is a compact utility vehicle, and it’s built on a sedan platform.
-Automotive dealers and customers call these popular vehicles “crossovers.”
-Technically, the popular Jeep Grand Cherokee and Honda CR-V are CUVs, although some people call them SUVs or sport utility vehicles.
+CUVS are built on a sedan platform.
+Technically, popular models such as Jeep Grand Cherokee and Honda CR-V are CUVs, although some people call them SUVs or sport utility vehicles.

 Some Automakers Produce CUVs But Not SUVs